 Address: Schlossplatz 1, 01097 Dresden, Germany

-The Museum of Saxon Folk Art is a museum in Dresden that is dedicated to the art and culture of the people of Saxony.
-The museum has a large collection of folk art from all over the region, including paintings, sculptures, and furniture.
+The Museum of Saxon Folk Art is a Dresden museum dedicated to the art and culture of the people of Saxony.
+The museum has a large collection of folk art from around the region, including paintings, sculptures, and furniture.

 The museum also has a number of exhibits on the history of Saxony and its important figures.
-The museum is located within Dresden Castle and makes for a lovely sight, especially during Christmas time when the castle is decorated with festive lights.
+The museum is located within Dresden Castle and is a lovely sight, especially during Christmas when the castle is decorated with festive lights.

 Staatliche Kunstsammlungen Dresden (Dresden State Art Collections Museum)

 The Staatliche Kunstsammlungen Dresden is a museum in Dresden dedicated to the world’s art.
 The crafts museum has a large collection of art from all over the world, including paintings, sculptures, and furniture.